-Here’s what I think we’ll eventually find.
-There is no reading gene responsible for poor reading.
-But there is a gene that affects child development unfavorably and one way it does so is to cause a delay, either temporary or permanent, in the development of normal visual skills (and possibly other developmental skills as well.)
+I think we’ll eventually find that there is no reading gene responsible for poor reading.
+Instead, there is a gene (or genes) that affects child development unfavorably and one way it does so is to cause a delay, either temporary or permanent, in the development of normal visual skills (and possibly other developmental skills as well.)
 When this gene, or combination of genes, is active, your child’s vision skills will not develop normally and that is what will cause, or at least contribute to, his reading problem.
-If he has a great phonics education and doesn’t get beat up too much by the system during his early years he just might learn to read, but he’ll tend to avoid it because the act of reading makes him uncomfortable visually.
+If he has a great phonics education and doesn’t get beat up too much by the system during his early years he might even learn to read, but he’ll tend to avoid it because the act of reading makes him uncomfortable visually.

 I’ve known class valedictorians with vision problems that made them uncomfortable but who managed to excel because they got proper reading instruction at the outset and were encouraged to work twice as hard as everyone else for thirteen years of schooling.
 That’s doing it the hard way, but it can be done and it no doubt built a great work ethic.

 Here’s how I think you can decide if your child is dyslexic.
 Let’s assume that your child was (or is now) an otherwise normal six-year-old who seemed to struggle to learn to read compared with his or her classmates.
 If you had an older child already go through school without a problem, or a younger child who passed the older one by with little effort, the difference in abilities will have been obvious.
-And, if you or your spouse had the same thing happen to you, or to a couple of your brothers and sisters, your child is probably dyslexic.
+And, if you or your spouse had the same thing happen to you, or to a couple of your brothers and sisters, your child is likely to exhibit enough symptoms to be considered dyslexic.

 But what does that menacing word, dyslexia, mean if I’m correct?
 Here’s what it means to me, based on my personal experience with a couple hundred children.
-Your child inherited a genetic Before stressing out over dyslexia, first see what a developmental optometrist has to saycondition that ultimately manifests itself as vision problem that can cause trouble when your child attempts to learn to read.
+Your child inherited a genetic condition that, among other things, causes a vision problem that interferes with learning to read.
 About ten to fifteen percent of your child’s classmates are in the same boat, by the way.
 Fortunately, you can do something about it.

 The First Step: Find a Good Developmental Optometrist

 The profession that diagnoses and treats visual skills problems is called Developmental Optometry.
 A developmental optometrist is a fully-trained optometrist who has decided to further specialize in treating vision skills deficits.
-As a reading instructor, I found that developmental optometrists offer a huge piece of the long-term solution to the problem we call dyslexia, though professionally they are just diagnosing vision skills problems and then treating those problems, usually with vision therapy.
-Here in The Vision Piece of the Dyslexia Puzzle you will find most of the information I've learned about vision therapy and the sort of vision issues I associate with dyslexia.
+As a reading instructor, I found that developmental optometrists offer a huge piece of the long-term solution to the reading problems, though professionally they are just diagnosing vision skills problems and then treating those problems, usually with vision therapy.
+On the following pages of The Vision Piece of the Dyslexia Puzzle you will find most of the information I've learned about vision therapy and the sort of vision issues I associate with reading struggles.

 If you decide to follow my recommendations, the page Find a Vision Therapy Provider offers guidance in locating one.
-Also, an exceptionally good website to visit to better understand these issues is childrensvision.com, especially the page titled Vision and Reading.
-Also, be aware that an effective phonics course might also be necessary following vision therapy.
+However, you need to be aware that an effective phonics course might also be necessary following vision therapy.
 Vision therapy will make reading easier to learn, but it doesn’t teach reading.

 The Second Step: Investigate the Possibility of a Vitamin D Deficiency

-This should actually be the first step if you are concerned about the potential of a very young child, even a baby, if dyslexia clearly runs in your family.
-Since the turn of the century more and more studies have focused on the effects of a deficiency in the "sunshine vitamin," that is, vitamin D. In the section titled The Diet Piece of the Dyslexia Puzzle I discuss some of what has been learned recently and lay out why I suspect that a deficiency of vitamin D might well be the "trigger" that activates the dyslexia gene (or genes.)
-This is information that I've gleaned only in the past few years and, unlike the vision information I present, is not based on experience, but rather on some relatively extensive reading I've done in that area.
+This should actually be the first step if you are concerned about the potential of a very young child, even a baby, if reading problems in your family.
+Recently, many studies have focused on the health effects of a deficiency in vitamin D, known as the sunshine vitamin because most of the vitamin D we each get is manufactured by the body when we're exposed to direct sunlight.
+In the next section, titled The Diet Piece of the Dyslexia Puzzle, I discuss some of what has been learned recently and lay out why I suspect that a deficiency of vitamin D might well be the "trigger" that activates the dyslexia gene (or genes.)
+This is information that I've gathered over the past few years and, unlike the vision information I present, is not based on experience, but rather on some relatively extensive reading I've done in that area.

 Still a Long Road Ahead

-I would also ask you to keep an open mind as you consider the information on vitamin D. The research evidence is becoming overwhelming that a vitamin D deficiency is associated with multiple health issues although any link to dyslexia is,so far, just speculation on my part.
+I would also ask you to keep an open mind as you consider the information on vitamin D. The research evidence that a vitamin D deficiency is associated with multiple health issues continues to grow, although any link to vision is, so far, just speculation on my part.